ComPlat/chemotion-converter-app/README.md

 pip install -r requirements/dev.txt  # only needed for the development setup
 ```

 The application is configured using environment variables, which can be read from a `.env` file.
-The file `.env.sample` as template.
+The file `.env.dev` can be used as template.
 At least `FLASK_APP=converter_app.app` needs to be set.

 The Flask development server can be started now: